 Senior leaders determine areas of emphasis for organizational involvement based on the needs of those the ORS is charged to represent.
-Examples of civic efforts undertaken collectively by senior leaders and the workforce in FY 11-12 include the United Way, the domestic violence victim deposit waiver program, the supply drive for Epworth Children's Home, and Operation Lifesaver .
+Examples of civic efforts undertaken collectively by senior leaders and the workforce in FY 12-13 include the United Way, the domestic violence victim deposit waiver program, Harvest Hope Penny Wars and food and supply drive, and Operation Lifesaver.
 Individually, both senior leaders and other ORS staff are very active participants in civic and community efforts.